-18 Currently an architecture for data services is being created by a design team in the OGSA-WG, 19 and interfaces (both functional and manageability) are being defined by other GGF WGs.
-At the 20 current stage no gaps are apparent, but further progress on the architecture for the data services 21 should allow a more detailed analysis of the manageability to be done.
-Especially, manageability 22 should not be forgotten: as with other functionalities, the interfaces of the data services should 23 allow the management of the infrastructure, e.g. the efficiency of caching and replication.
+Currently an architecture for data services is being created by a design team in the OGSA-WG, and interfaces (both functional and manageability) are being defined by other GGF WGs.

+At the current stage no gaps or open issues are apparent, but further progress on the architecture for the data services should allow a more detailed analysis of the manageability to be done.
+Especially, manageability should not be forgotten: as with other functionalities, the interfaces of the data services should allow the management of the infrastructure, e.g. monitoring the efficiency of caching and replication.

-25 5.3.3 Context Services
+5.3.3 Context Services

-26 The context services currently comprise VO management and policy management.
-The current 27 service descriptions do not allow a gap analysis to be performed, but an analysis of their manageability follows.
-28
+The context services currently comprise VO management and policy management.
+The current service descriptions do not allow a gap analysis to be performed, but an analysis of their manageability follows.

-29 VOs are a resource, and will provide significant management challenges.
-A manager will need to

-30 be able to discover and manage VO registries, create and destroy VOs, and manage the set of 31 resources and users assigned to an individual VO.
-Given that VOs are a fundamental part of the 32 concept of Grids, their management is essential.
+VOs are complex resources, and will provide significant management challenges.
+A manager will need to be able to discover and manage VO registries, create and destroy VOs, and manage the set of resources and users assigned to an individual VO.
+Given that VOs are a fundamental part of the concept of Grids, their management is essential.

-33 The interface to manipulate VOs provides manageability functionality, such as creation and

-34 destruction of VOs, associating entities such as users, groups, and services with a VO,

-35 manipulation of user roles within the VO, attachment of agreements and policies to the VO.
-Some

-36 sort of model could be needed for these interfaces.
-Existing models such as CIM schemas 37 related to security and user management could be re-used.
+The interface to manipulate VOs provides manageability functionality, such as creation and destruction of VOs, associating entities such as users, groups, and services with a VO, manipulation of user roles within the VO, and attachment of agreements and policies to the VO.
+Some sort of model could be needed for these interfaces.
+Existing models such as CIM schemas related to security and user management could be re-used.

-38 A Policy subsystem, when fully defined, is likely to be composed of multiple related services,

-- 39 including a repository.
-The subsystem will be a critical infrastructure component of most Grids, 40 - and the ability to monitor it and to control certain elements will be essential.
+A Policy subsystem, when fully defined, is likely to be composed of multiple related services, including a repository.
+The subsystem will be a critical infrastructure component of most Grids, and the ability to monitor it and to control certain elements will be essential.

-41 Two kinds of manageability interfaces will be needed: one to manage (add, remove, change, etc.) 42 the policies on the resources, and one interface to the policy repository to perform the 43 management of policies themselves.
+Two kinds of manageability interfaces will be needed: one to manage (add, remove, change, etc.) the policies on the resources, and one to the policy repository to perform the management of policies themselves.